samithcsachi/wine-quality-predictor/README.md

 MLFLOW_TRACKING_PASSWORD=your_token from dagshub \

-Run this to export as env variables in cmd:
+Run this to export as env variables in CMD:

 ```bash